-Tips for easing into daylight saving time
+Tips for easing into Daylight Saving Time

 “If there is something else that is disruptive to your sleep or you feel like you’re not getting enough rest, even though you’re sleeping all night, or you’re having a really hard time sleeping on a more chronic basis, talk to your doctor.”

-Some other good hygiene tips include making sure your bedroom is as dark as possible, keeping the temperature at a comfortable level, and limiting exposure to screens or intense exercise within an hour before bed.
+Some other good hygiene tip include making sure your bedroom is as dark as possible, keep the temperature at a comfortable level, and limit exposure to screens or intense exercise within an hour before bed.